Pithikos/bootchain/README.md

 bootstrap_wait          Pauses the script until the next bootstrap has
                         finished.
 Omitting this, will execute the whole script without waiting for the next bootstrap.

-set_return_value VALUE  This can be used in the last bootstrap to set a
-				            specific value to RETURN_VALUE.
-It's essentially
-                        an alternative of using BASH's `exit`.
-Keep in mind though that set_return_value will OVERRIDE
-                        BASH's `exit`.
-This is
-                        helpful if you want to store the return value of a command but want to continue doing some things before exiting the bootstrap.
-Keep in mind that if you have both `exit` and set_return_value `exit` won't have any effect on the RETURN_VALUE.
-                        This is helpful since you can always see the RETURN_VALUE of the executed target, and the return value of the previous bootstrap.

 export_var NAME VALUE   Similar to BASH' export.
 This function will set
                         a variable to be inherited to ALL sub-bootstraps.